satmandu/callattendant/MQTT-Client.md

 Base-topic default is **callattendant**.
 Indicator names/subtopics are one of:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;`RING, Approved, Blocked, Message, MessageCount`

-`LastCallerID` is a separate subtopic and does not have a hardware/GPIO equivalent indicator.
+`CallerID` is a separate subtopic and does not have a hardware/GPIO equivalent indicator.

 Examples:
 ```
 callattendant/Approved {"TimeStamp": 1714510621, "State": "BLINK", "Period": 700, "Count": 2}
-callattendant/LastCallerID {"TimeStamp": 1714512345, "Number": 6175551234, "Name": Unknown, "Action": "Screened", "Reason": "")
+callattendant/CallerID {"TimeStamp": 1714512345, "Number": 6175551234, "Name": Unknown, "Action": "Screened", "Reason": "")
 ```
 JSON formatted messages: